SIC-CodeGenesis/SmartRiceGuard/README.md

-# Smart Farmer Dashboard - Code Genesis
+# Smart Rice Guard - Code Genesis

 **Project Overview**
 Welcome to the **Smart Farmer Dashboard**, a cutting-edge IoT and AI-powered solution developed by **Team Code Genesis** for the **Samsung Innovation Campus Batch 6 IoT Gen AI Program**.
 This project aims to revolutionize rice farming by integrating advanced environmental monitoring, bird deterrence, and real-time analytics into a seamless, user-friendly platform.
 Our system combines ESP32-based hardware, AI-driven computer vision, MQTT communication, and a Streamlit-based dashboard to empower farmers with precision agriculture tools.